 You will find numerous news articles on the growing problem of identity theft and its harrowing effects on people’s lives.
-The articles can be found under all of our Summary of Social Media Posts.
 Included in those articles is the story of a victim who spent ten years trying to bring the woman who stole her identity to justice.
 The thief assumed the victim's identity and used it to gain employment, a driver’s license, a mortgage and medical care for the birth of her two children.
 The headlines are very telling of how serious and widespread this problem has become and how it is expanding into many aspects of our financial lives.
 It is not just about someone getting a credit card in your name, charging it to the max, and leaving you to pay off the debt.
 There are people who are using stolen IDs to get medical care, student loans, buy cars and houses and file false tax returns.
 The thief does not have to ever have physical contact with you to use and ruin your good credit, that of your children, or elderly relatives.
 Most of us have given our personal information to so many institutions and individuals over the years, whether online or on paper, making us ripe targets.

-If you would like to schedule an appointment to review your credit report erros and how to have them corrected, please feel free to contact Parks Zeigler, PLLC at 1 (888) 691-9319.
+If you would like to schedule an appointment to review your credit report errors, and how to have them corrected, please feel free to contact Parks Zeigler, PLLC at 1 (888) 691-9319.